tbidne/shrun/README.md

     But this is messy and grows exponentially in the number of aliases for each variation.

-This application purports to overcome these limitations.
+`shell-run` purports to overcome these limitations.

 # Introduction

-The application has the following usage:
+`shell-run` has the following usage:
 ```text
 Usage: shell-run [-l|--legend ARG] [-t|--timeout ARG] [-n|--nativeLog]
                  Commands...